TigranGalstyan/tigrangalstyan.github.io/_pages/about.md

 5. **On the Tradeoff Between Accuracy and Fairness in Representation Learning**
    Galstyan, T., Khachatrian, H. (2020)
    *Vestnik of Russian-Armenian University*, 1, 35-46

-## Conference Papers

-1. **Teaching Visual Language Models to Navigate using Maps**
-   Nurijanyan, N., Tamazyan, H., Galstyan, T.   (2025)

-   *7th Robot Learning Workshop: Towards Robots with Human-Level Abilities*

-2. **Statistically Optimal Generative Modeling with Maximum Deviation from the Empirical Distribution**
-   Vardanyan, E., Minasyan, A., Hunanyan, S., Galstyan, T., Dalalyan, A. (2023)
-   *Proceedings of the 41st International Conference on Machine Learning, PMLR*, 235, 49203-49225

-3. **Matching Map Recovery with an Unknown Number of Outliers**
-   Minasyan, A., Galstyan, T., Hunanyan, S., Dalalyan, A. (2023)
-   *International Conference on Artificial Intelligence and Statistics*, 891-906
-   Publisher: PMLR

-4. **Failure modes of domain generalization algorithms**
-   Galstyan, T., Harutyunyan, H., Khachatrian, H., Steeg, G.V., Galstyan, A. (2022)
-   *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition*, 19077-19086

-5. **BioRelEx 1.0: Biological relation extraction benchmark**
-   Khachatrian, H., Nersisyan, L., Hambardzumyan, K., Galstyan, T., Hakobyan, A., Arakelyan, A., Rzhetsky, A., Galstyan, A. (2019)
-   *Proceedings of the 18th bionlp workshop and shared task*, 176-190

 ## Preprints